Advanced-computer-lab-2024/CariGo/README.md

 ### Itineraries

 handles all operations related to itineraries on the system ans is used by /Event followed by the following :
-- **/readAllItineraries :** a GET function that read all itineraries and internally handles any filtering
-- **/readSingleItinerary/:itineraryId :** a GET function to get a single itinerary by id

 <details>
 <summary>POST /createItinerary - Create a new itinerary</summary>